Skip to content

 Local manufacture

-Vision 2030 explicitly targets localised mobility tech.
+Vision 2030 explicitly targets localized mobility tech.
 A fleet operator running Saudi-registered vehicles with locally-trained operators captures that tailwind rather than fighting it.

 Motorcycles: the path to disruption